 If you sell a specific brand and the backlink is off of the brand’s name to the brand’s category on your site, this is unnatural.
 The natural link would have been to the brand’s own website.
 If you sell magazines and people are linking of a specific magazine’s name to your category page, you are building unnatural links.
 If you built an infographic outlining the history of that magazine, the centerfolds, backpage ads, etc… that is what could have a natural backlink on your site.

 Links normally occur to your homepage, to infographics and informative pieces within a blog or content ideas that provide solutions to problems and issues.
-If your SEO team is constantly linking into category and product pages, you may want to rethink your strategy and instead have them create interesting, unique and engaging content pieces.
-From those content pieces you pass the authority from the links to other pages of your site by building an internal linking structure.
+If your SEO team is constantly linking into category and product pages, you may want to rethink your strategy and instead have them create interesting, unique and engaging content pieces that become link worthy.
+From those content pieces, you then pass the authority from the links to other pages of your site by building internal links.

 The internal links are what will help those pages to rank higher and create a natural flow.
 Just make sure the internal links are there to provide value to the end user and reinforce the content, not just to have them for SEO.